mrdcvlsc/APA/docs-how-to-use.md

 - To uninstall library in your system just do a
     ```bash
-    sudo make -f uninstall
+    sudo make -f static uninstall
     ```

-    For windows you also need to specify the path of **mingw** using ```INSTALL_PREFIX``` like how you installed it but with the uninstall command.
+    For windows uninstallation you also need to specify the path of **mingw** using ```INSTALL_PREFIX``` like how you installed it but with the uninstall command.

-- If you installed the library after building it then you can just use it right away by including the proper header.
+- If you installed the library after building it then you can just use it right away by including the ```ubint.hpp```.
     ```c++
     // main.cpp
     #include <iostream>